hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 ```
 >      2016 Audi A4
 >      This car has 23 miles on it.
-We used `. period` to get access to the car's property `odometer_reading`
+We used `. period` to get access to the car's attribute `odometer_reading`
-* **This line** of code will let python to find `odometer_reading` property from instance `my_new_car` and set the value to 23
+* **This line** of code will let python to find `odometer_reading` attribute from instance `my_new_car` and set the value to 23
-* Sometimes we can access the property directly, but sometimes we need to update the property inside the method
+* Sometimes we can access the attribute directly, but sometimes we need to update the attribute inside the method

 ##### 2. Edit The Value Through Method
-# having update method is much better, you don't need to access the property
+# having update method is much better, you don't need to access the attribute
 # it allows you to pass the value to the method, and update it inside
 ```python
 class Car():